 Preparing to hike Annapurna Circuit in early spring we were ready, that it can be cold here.
 We knew that at nights for at least half of the trek we will have sub zero temperatures (or close to that).
 What we weren’t really ready for was deep snow.
 Usually there isn’t that much of snow on this trek, even in winter.
 But then, already in Kathmandu, I got to know, that it’s snowing heavily at the higher altitudes.
 And at the day, when we started to hike, it had been snowing for more than a week already.

 Look at that picture above, taken on the second day of our hike – doesn’t look like we could be close to the place where it’s -10 C (and even colder) during the day, and it’s a lot of snow there, huh?
 But then and there we knew that’s how it is.
 During that day we met quite a few people walking back from the direction we were heading to.

 Weather in Himalayas can change very quickly.
 Couple of weeks ago there was no snow at all, now everyone was saying that it’s 3 meters of snow less than a week walk away…

-OK, we thought, let’s continue and see how far our Latvian team will get!
+OK, we thought, let’s continue and see how far our Team Latvia will get!